 Perhaps one of the best guides for dealing with anger (as well as hurt, disappointment, and other misfortunes) is the Serenity Prayer:

 God grant me the serenity to accept the things I can’t change, the power to change the things I can, and the wisdom the know the difference.

-There are lots of things to be angry about, but in the end, anger is not a requirement; it is an option.
+There are lots of things to be angry about, but anger is not a requirement.
+It’s optional.
 Choose wisely.